brandon-rhodes/sphinx-tutorial/handout/writing-tutorial.rst

 we are now going to turn to the first thing a new user reads: your tutorial!

-The tutorial is deliberately short, since there is no way to generate it automatically — you will be typing it in my hand — but it does try to both serve the real purpose of a tutorial, which is to show users how to get started with your library, and it also should help you practice reStructuredText.
+The tutorial is short to keep this tutorial from going too long, but it does try to both serve the real purpose of a tutorial, which is to show users how to get started with your library, and it also should help you practice reStructuredText.

-To begin with,
-just focus on getting the text typed in, then turn to trying to make it format correctly.
-Remember to add ``tutorial`` as the first document listed in your ``index.rst`` file!
+Remember to add your tutorial document's filename to the table of contents in your ``index.rst`` file!

 While plain ``names`` and ``attributes`` are simply displayed in a typewriter font, ``functions()`` and ``methods()`` should be followed by a pair of parenthesis to make them look right.

+Your task is to make the tutorial's text look as pretty as it does in the printed copy here in this handout.
-Here are two bonus goals if you finish early:
+Here are some bonus goals if you finish early:

 1. Do you know whether the sample program really works?
    Add a deliberate mistake to it and try running ``make doctest``